Motion to Vacate Conviction, Judgment & Sentence, Florida Rule of Criminal Procedure 3.850

 The vehicle for pursuing a resentencing, is by filing a motion pursuant to §3582(c)(2) in the district court where the original sentencing occurred.

 The secret to winning criminal appeals is really no secret.
 Our experience has been that in order to win on appeal certain factors must be present.
 Chief among those factors are conducting exhaustive legal research and the filing of academically superior legal briefs communicated through a highly persuasive argument.
-Attorney Robert Malove has extensive experience in criminal appellate matters.
+Our Florida post conviction attorney Robert Malove has extensive experience in criminal appellate matters.

 Whether state or federal, errors that have been committed in the trial court supply the genesis forappeals.
 The job of appellate counsel is to effectively articulate the existence of the errors, demonstrate that they are not “harmless,” and convince the court to grant relief.

 Robert Malove leaves nothing to chance.
 Convictions are overturned and sentences are vacated only after conducting a complete review of the entire case history by examining all pleadings and pertinent transcripts of court proceeding.